Roosevelt Island Operating Corporation

 The Roosevelt Island Operating Corporation (RIOC) is a New York State public-benefit corporation responsible for developing Roosevelt Island, a small island in the East River that is part of the New York City borough of Manhattan.

 Organization

 RIOC is guided by a 5-member board of directors.
-Its management team is headed by President and CEO Shelton J. Haynes, who reports to the board.
+Its management team is headed by President and CEO B.J.
+Jones, who reports to the board.
 In 2017, it had operating expenses of $26.09 million and a level of staffing of 175 people.

 History

 Roosevelt Island Operating Corporation was created by New York State in 1984 to manage development and operations of Roosevelt Island.
 Before RIOC there existed other state agencies which ran the island's day-to-day operations such as the Welfare Island Development Corporation and later the Roosevelt Island Development Corporation.
 The first RIOC Board and President were appointed by the Governor in 1986.

 The New York State Urban Development Corporation (UDC) operated New York City’s Welfare Island, as Roosevelt Island was previously known, prior to RIOC.
 Development of the island was based on the principles of urban "new communities" under President Lyndon Johnson’s "Great Society" programs of the 1960s and early 1970s, and development of the "new" community there was authorized by the 99-year ground lease and accompanying General Development Plan (GDP) agreed upon by New York City and New York State in 1969.
 The NY State GDP, which has been amended from time to time, provides for the development of housing, shops and community facilities for a mixed-income, handicap-accessible residential neighborhood.